-- 6) CERTIFICATION WHEN FML IS TAKEN AS PREGNANCY DISABILITY LEAVE.
-When FML is taken as Pregnancy Disability Leave, the employee may be required to provide a certification in accordance with Section G.8., above; - CERTIFICATION WHEN FML IS TAKEN FOR 7) MILITARY CAREGIVER LEAVE.
-When Military Caregiver Leave is requested, the employee may be required to provide a certification completed by an authorized health care provider of the covered servicemember, which includes health care providers affiliated with the Department of Defense, the Veterans Administration, and TRICARE, as well as any other health care provider (as defined in Section H.1.a.5., above) who is treating the covered servicemember.
-The certification shall provide information sufficient to establish entitlement to Military Caregiver Leave, including information establishing servicemember is a covered servicemember purposes of Military Caregiver Leave and that they have a covered relationship with the employee, as well as an estimate of the leave needed to provide the care.
-When the covered servicemember is a covered veteran. the employee may be required to provide information establishing their veteran status, the date of separation from the Armed Forces, and that separation was other than honorable. - 8) CERTIFICATION WHEN FML IS TAKEN FOR QUALIFYING EXIGENCE LEAVE.
-When Qualifying Exigency Leave is requested, an employee may be required to provide a copy of the military member's active duty orders.
-Employees may also be required to provide certification of: (1) the reasons for requesting Qualifying Exigency Leave, (2) the beginning and end dates of the qualifying exigency, and (3) other relevant information.
+When FML is taken as Pregnancy Disability Leave, the employee may be required to provide a certification in accordance with Section C.4., below.

+When FML is requested as Military Caregiver Leave, the University may, at its discretion, require that the employee provide a certification completed by an authorized health care provider of the covered servicemember, which includes health care providers affiliated with the Department of Defense, the Veterans Administration, and TRICARE, as well as any health care provider (as defined in Section B.1.a.xi., above) who is treating the covered service-member.
+The certification should provide information sufficient to establish the employee's entitlement to Military Caregiver Leave, including information establishing that the servicemember has a covered relationship with the employee, as well as an estimate of the leave needed to provide the care.
+When the covered servicemember is a covered veteran, the employee may be required to provide information establishing the servicemember's veteran status, the date of separation from the Armed Forces, and that separation was other than dishonorable.

+v.
+Certification When FML Is Taken for Qualifying Exigency Leave vi.
+Confirmation of Relationship

+When FML is requested as Qualifying Exigency Leave, the University may, at its discretion, require that the employee provide a copy of the military member's active duty orders.
+Employees may also be required to provide certification of: (a) the reasons for requesting Qualified Exigency Leave, (b) the beginning and end dates of the qualifying exigency, and (c) other relevant information.